How to Choose an AI Robo-Advisor Alternative

 Where does Walnut fit?

-Walnut is a connected AI investing assistant: it links the broker you already own through SnapTrade (read-only by default), lets you ask about your real holdings through Claude, ChatGPT, or a built-in assistant, frames each position against the S&P 500, and can turn research into a thematic basket you act on yourself.
+Walnut is a connected AI investing assistant: it links the broker you already own (read-only by default), lets you ask about your real holdings through Claude, ChatGPT, or a built-in assistant, frames each position against the S&P 500, and can turn research into a thematic portfolio you act on yourself.
 It has a free tier and is not an investment adviser.
 It fits the manage-and-research intent, not hands-off automation.

 Is there a single best AI robo-advisor alternative?